 Instead, I enjoyed the beauty that was Greece.
 I went into town a few times to pick up things for Grandmere and Grandpere.
-I grew up in California, where breasts and various other body parts were faker than the emotions played in the movies that my grandparents financed.
+I grew up in Southern California, where breasts and various other body parts were as fake as the emotions played in the movies that my grandparents financed.
 Here, in the warm and friendly shops that lined Greece’s streets were things that you would never find in California.
-I visited museums, the cathedral, and soaked up everything I could get my eyes and hands on.
+I visited museums, the cathedral, and soaked up everything I could consume with my eyes and my hands.

 “Stella, would you like to join me on my boat?”

 I had never been on a boat before.
 Mother said human beings had evolved from the sea so we could live on land so that’s why she hated boats and refused to attend boating parties.
 But Matthew didn’t have a yacht or anything like that.
 He explained that it was a deck boat.

 I wore my khaki capris, a tank top, a lightweight pink sweater, with a worn pair of tennis shoes.
 The weather in Greece had been pretty mild, but Grandmere always said to be sensible when you dress.
 With my sunglasses perched high on my head, I met Matthew at the backdoor of the beachfront villa.
 I accepted his proffered arm, and we sauntered silently down the beach that doubled as his backyard.